pascalkuthe/OpenVAF/README.md

 # Acknowledgement

 [rustc](https://github.com/rust-lang/rust/) has heavily inspired the design of this compiler.
-Some code has even benn from rustc (marked appropriately in sourcecode comments) to avoid needless rewrites.
+Some code has even been copied straight from rustc (marked appropriately in sourcecode comments) to avoid needless rewrites.